-- a) The quantum of housing proposed is broadly consistent with the indicative site capacity; and - b) Primary vehicular access should be from Trinity Street and there is potential to utilise the Council's car park to the north to improve development capacity; and - c) The provision of new homes should comprise a mix of high-quality apartments.
-Individual balconies (minimum 2m2 in size) and roof gardens will be provided in lieu of communal open space where necessary, and - d) Development should be between 3 and 4 storeys and shall front Trinity Street with sufficient set back to provide robust structural planting and a privacy threshold; and

-- e) Development parking could be delivered using undercroft and other land efficient arrangements to maximise housing delivery in this accessible location and without creating an unacceptable ground floor street environment; and - f) Provide future access to the existing underground water and wastewater infrastructure for maintenance and upsizing purposes (included at the request of Southern Water); and - g) Infrastructure provision and contributions including but not limited to health, education and transport shall be provided in line with Policy TIN4 and NE3.
+- a) The quantum of housing proposed is broadly consistent with the indicative yield; and - b) Primary vehicular access should be from Trinity Street and there is potential to utilise the Council's car park to the north to improve development capacity; and - c) The provision of new homes should comprise a mix of high-quality apartments.
+Individual balconies (minimum of 2m2\\\ in size) and roof gardens will be provided in lieu of communal open space where necessary, and - d) Development should be between 3 and 4 storeys and shall front Trinity Street with sufficient set back to provide robust structural planting and a privacy threshold; and - e) Development parking could be delivered using undercroft and other land efficient arrangements to maximise housing delivery in this accessible location and without creating an unacceptable ground floor street environment; and - f) Provide future access to the existing underground water and wastewater infrastructure for maintenance and upsizing purposes; and g) Infrastructure provision and contributions including health, education and transport for example shall be provided in line with Policy TIN4 and NE3.